School of Radiologic Technology - Des Moines Area Hospitals

 - To be considered for enrollment in our program, download and print the Application for Admission form and mail it to the address given on the form.

-- Applicants must review the clinical standards to determine their ability and compatibility with the physical requirements of radiographers.
+- Applicants must review the technical (clinical) standards to determine their ability and compatibility with the physical requirements of radiographers.
 Technical standards can be found in the Student Handbook listed under Program Resources.

 - The annual application deadline is January 15.

 The UnityPoint Health - Des Moines School of Radiologic Technology is fully accredited by the:

 UnityPoint Health - Des Moines Professional Licensure Disclosure Statement